 Business sale negotiations are not a simple task.
-Unlike with a house sale, there are many varying factors which affect the price point.
+Unlike a house sale, there are many varying factors that affect the price point.
 A professional transfer agent or broker will be able to steer the negotiation process by introducing information, responding to concerns, and discussing the competition at the right time to ensure you have a very attractive proposition for potential buyers.

 These skills can add considerable value to the end price you sell your business for, as it will ensure that the negotiations stay on track and that any resistance or concern over the valuation is met by confident and assured responses.

 As experienced business owners and entrepreneurs, we have the knowledge and understanding of what is involved in selling a business.
 With a wealth of combined business sale experience, we know how to avoid the pitfalls and maximise the sales potential of your business.

 Selling a business depends on choosing the right path to sell, as very different businesses need fundamentally different approaches.
 There is no ‘one size fits all’, despite what most business brokers might tell you.

 Affordability (what the business is worth) is another factor in finding the right specialist.
 As Firm Gains are fully independent of all business sales brokers, you can be confident that we will be introducing you to a broker we believe is the best fit for your business rather than one we have a preferred relationship with.